joannakl/cs102/projects/project2.markdown

 The program should run in a loop that allows the user to issue different queries.
 The three types of queries are:

-- `title KEYWORD`
-- `description KEYWORD`
-- `url KEYWORD`
+- `name KEYWORD`
+- `name KEYWORD1 class KEYWORD2`
+- `name KEYWORK1 state KEYWORD2`
+- `name KEYWORD1 class KEYWORD2 state KEYWORD3`

-In the above, the words in uppercase indicate keywords that will be replaced by actual values, for example `title COVID`, `description immigration` or `url .gov`.
+In the above, the words in uppercase indicate keywords that will be replaced by actual values, for example `name Mianus`, `name Mianus class reservoir`, `name Mianus state NY` or `name Mianus class Reservoir state NY`.

+Correct state name specification should use its two letter abbreviation.

-In the first case, `title KEYWORD`, the program should display the entries from the data set whose titles (headlines) contain the `KEYWORD` specified by the user.
+In the first case, `name Mianus`, the program should display the entries from the data set whose names contain `Mianus` specified by the user.

-In the second case, `description KEYWORD`, the program should display the entries from the data set whose descriptions (text) contain the `KEYWORD` specified by the user.
+In the second case, `name Mianus class reservoir`, the program should display the entries from the data set whose names contain `Mianus` and whose class contains the word `reservoir`.

+In the third case, `name Mianus state NY`, the program should display the entries from the data set whose names contain `Mianus` and that are located in New York state (NY).

-In the third case, `url KEYWORD`,  the program should display the entries from the data set whose links  contain the `KEYWORD` specified by the user.
-For example, `url .gov` would return the data sets that are hosted on government sites.
+In the fourth case, `name Mianus  class reservoir state NY`, the program should display the entries from the data set whose names contain `Mianus` , whose class contains the work `reservoir` and that are located in New York state (NY).

 <br>

-The user should be able to combine two of the above queries (but not three or more) to narrow down the returned results.
-For example, if the user enters
-`title COVID url .gov`, the program should display the entries from the data set whose titles contain the word `COVID` and for which the links lead to sites with `.gov` in their URLs.
+The `name` query is mandatory.
+The other two queries may be used to provide additional restrictions (they can be used in any order, i.e., `name Mianus class Reservoir state NY` and `name Mianus state NY class Reservoir` should produce identical results).

 <br>

 __The keywords should be case insensitive.
-This means that `title COVID`, `title covid` and `title Covid` should all return exactly the same results.__
+This means that `name Mianus`, `name MIANUS` and `name MiAnUs` should all return exactly the same results.__

 <br>